-Minneapolis shooting: What we know and don't know
+Minneapolis woman killed by police: What we know

 Per police department policy, body cameras are supposed to be turned on prior to use of force "as soon as it is safe to do so" or during "any contact involving criminal activity."

-It also states that officers are to wear their body cameras "during their shift at all times when they could reasonably anticipate that they may become involved in a situation for which activation is appropriate in accordance with this policy."
+The policy also says officers are supposed to wear their body cameras "during their shift at all times when they could reasonably anticipate that they may become involved in a situation for which activation is appropriate in accordance with this policy."

-"Right now, we don't know," according to the mayor's statement.
-"I assume the BCA will ask that question as part of their ongoing investigation, and I hope and anticipate we'll get answers as soon as possible."

-The body camera policy went into effect just over six months ago, she said.
+The body camera policy went into effect just over six months ago, Hodges said.

 In failing to turn on their body cameras, the American Civil Liberties Union of Minnesota accused the officers of thwarting "the public's right to know" what happened to Ruszczyk.